On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and particle positions

 \subsection{Particle track optimization}

-We process datasets with three seeding densities, having mean particle spacings of $\delta = 9l_\nu$, $18l_\nu$, and $36l_\nu$, where $l_\nu$ is the friction length, and six localization error levels, $\sigma_x = 0.09 N l_\nu$ for $N \in \{1, 3, 5, 7, 9, 10\}$.
-Four methods are used to process the tracks.
-First, raw tracks with velocities from finite differencing.
-Second, a quasi-optimal B-spline filter, described in appendix~\ref{app: B-spline}, with supervised tuning of the segment length to minimize error across the dataset, representing a best-case scenario for B-spline filtering.
-Third, KCT models trained with the data loss only.
-These three approaches rely solely on measurement data and do not incorporate any flow physics information.
-Fourth, we trained KCTs jointly with the flow model, using the combined data, flow physics, and particle physics losses in the optimization, the latter of which reduces to $\boldsymbol{u} = \boldsymbol{v}$ in the tracer limit.
-This last setting embeds physical constraints and indicates the degree to which coupling improves track accuracy.
-These four datasets are labeled \emph{raw}, \emph{filtered}, \emph{KCT} (meaning data only), and \emph{joint estimation} below.
+We process datasets with three seeding densities, corresponding to mean particle spacings of $\delta = 9\ell_\nu$, $18\ell_\nu$, and $36\ell_\nu$, where $\ell_\nu$ is the friction length.
+We also consider six localization error levels, with $\sigma_x \in \{0.09, 0.27, 0.45, 0.63, 0.81, 0.9\}\ell_\nu$.
+Five approaches are used to estimate the tracks.
+First, we present the raw tracks, with velocities obtained by finite differencing.
+Second, we apply a B-spline filter, described in appendix~\ref{app: B-spline}, with the segment length tuned in a supervised manner to minimize error across all the datasets.
+Third, we use TrackFit \citep{Gesemann2016, Gesemann2021}, which also represents trajectories with B-splines and approximates an optimal Wiener filter.
+Specifically, we use the advanced TrackFit variant of \citet{Buchwald2025}, wherein the weights are adapted from local track statistics to improve performance in inhomogeneous flows.
+Fourth, we train KCT models using the data loss in isolation.
+These four approaches rely solely on measurement data and do not incorporate any flow physics information.
+For our fifth and final approach, we train KCTs jointly with the flow model using the combined data, flow physics, particle physics, and boundary losses.
+This final setting embeds physical constraints and therefore indicates the extent to which such coupling improves track accuracy.
+Below, these five datasets are labeled \emph{raw}, \emph{filtered}, \emph{TrackFit}, \emph{KCT} (i.e., data only), and \emph{joint estimation}.

-\Cref{tab: error x,tab: error z} report error standard deviations for the $x$- and $z$-directions, respectively.
-Finite differencing (i.e., ``raw'') amplifies positional errors into very noisy velocity and acceleration estimates; B-spline filtering, by contrast, suppresses these errors by factors of two or more, consistent with the findings of \citet{Li2024b}.
-Data-only KCTs performs worse than raw tracks because the data loss merely promotes statistical consistency of the estimates with the presumed localization uncertainty.
-This makes the optimization highly ill-posed, since there are infinitely many sets of nonphysical tracks that match the target distribution.
+\Cref{tab: error x,tab: error z} report the error standard deviations in the $x$- and $z$-directions; statistics for the $x$- and $y$-directions are nearly identical.
+Finite differencing amplifies positional errors into very noisy velocity and acceleration estimates.
+B-spline filtering, by contrast, suppresses these errors by factors of two or more, consistent with the findings of \citet{Li2024b}.
+TrackFit further improves upon the B-spline results by adapting its filter parameters from the position amplitude spectra of local track statistics \citep{Buchwald2025}.
+Data-only KCTs perform worse than the raw tracks because the data loss merely enforces statistical consistency with the assumed localization uncertainty.
+The resulting optimization is therefore highly ill-posed because infinitely many non-physical trajectories are perfectly consistent with the target distribution of residuals.
 Therefore, we exclude data-only KCTs from the flow reconstructions in \S~\ref{sec: tracer: flow}.